ministryofjustice/modernisation-platform/terraform/modules/ram-ec2-retagging/README.md

-# Core VPC Creation and Transit Gateway Provisioning
+# Resource Access Manager Resource Re-tagging

-Terraform module for creating core VPC that also provisions Transit Gateway subnets.
+Terraform module for retagging resources once they have been shared out to the member accounts.

 <!--- BEGIN_TF_DOCS --->